swojcicki/libkkv/overview.md

     // status = db->Get("key", &buffer);
     // assert(status.ok());
     //
-    // Whis will fail, because the key "key" doesn't exist in the
+    // This will fail, because the key "key" doesn't exist in the
     // "/path/to/collection" collection

     // Print whole collection